ElektraInitiative/libelektra/src/tools/website-backend/README.md

 ### Configure as Service

-To configure the rest-backend as service, it is possible to use `systemd` on most systems.
+To configure the website-backend as service, it is possible to use `systemd` on most systems.

 1. Create a new service file with the following command (and make sure the paths of `ExecStart` match your installation of Elektra):